Greetings from…The Bahamas! Jk I’m not currently in the Bahamas, although I seriously wish I was! I miss that clear, turquoise water.

 If you’re looking for where to stay, I wrote up a whole post about where we stayed at the Grand Hyatt Baha Mar, here!
 It is located in Nassau on the new providence island.

 Here’s a list of some more Bahama attractions that I didn’t get to see, but wish I could have: Atlantis Paradise Island for the water park, Harbour Island, Port Lucaya marketplace in the Grand Bahama, Lucayan National Park, and Cable beach.
+If you’re considering staying at the Atlantis, check out this post to compare Atlantis hotels.

 I also would have liked to have more time to explore the National Art Gallery of the Bahamas to see the art.